 - (A) Purpose; maximum density.
 The purpose of the R-2 two-family residential district is to provide for the development, at a low density, of single-family detached dwellings, two-family dwellings and directly related complementary uses.
 The zone is intended to be strictly residential in character with a minimum disturbance due to traffic or overcrowding and shall be developed at a gross residential density of not more than seven dwelling units per acre.
 No livestock are permitted. - (B) Principal permitted uses.
 Principal permitted uses in the R-2 district are: - (1) Single-family detached dwellings. - (2) Two-family detached dwellings. - (3) Public parks. - (C) Conditional uses.
-Conditional uses in the R-2 district are: - (1) In-home day-care centers.
-A minimum of 35 square feet per child shall be provided within the daycare facility for indoor activity and at least 50 square feet of fenced-in outdoor play space per child shall be provided on-site.
-Fenced-in outdoor play space shall not include driveways, parking areas, or land unsuited for children's play space by virtue of the usage or natural features.
-A State license shall be obtained before commencement of operation of an inhome daycare center.
+Conditional uses in the R-2 district are all conditional uses of the R-1 district. - (D) Permitted accessory uses.
+Permitted accessory uses in the R-2 district are: All accessory uses permitted in the R-1 district.